crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed casts of numeric and timestamp values to the ``DATE`` type, any time values weren't removed from the returning epoch in milliseconds.

+- Fixed an issue causing error when adding a check constraint to a nested object sub column.